 To classify the various products according to their impact, a linear bounded scale method was selected.
-Under this approach, the 10% of products with the lowest footprint per user dose would be categorised as Class A and the 10% with the highest footprint would be categorised as Class E. The remaining products were assigned to either category B, C or D. These categories were defined using fixed intervals between the bottom 10% and the top 10% scores.
-Because the intervals for B, C and D are fixed in terms of product impact values, the number of products in each interval will vary.
+Under this approach, the 10% of products with the lowest footprint per user dose are categorised as Class A and the 10% with the highest footprint are categorised as Class E. The remaining products are assigned to either category B, C or D. These threshold were defined using fixed intervals between the bottom 10% and the top 10% scores.
+Because the intervals for B, C and D are fixed in terms of product scores, the number of products in each interval will vary from one category to another.

-These classes are in line with the recommendation of the French Labelling initiative and compliant with the Ecolabel methodology which ensures that the most environmentally friendly products represent 10% to 20% of the products available on the market.
+These classes are in line with the recommendation of the French labelling recommendations and compliant with the Ecolabel methodology which ensures that the most environmentally friendly products represent 10% to 20% of the products available on the market.